-The results of the 2008 Research Assessment Exercise (RAE) confirmed that The University of Manchester smashed the 'Golden Triangle' of research universities traditionally dominated by Oxford, Cambridge and London, and is well on the way to becoming one of the top universities in the world by 2015.
+The results of the 2008 Research Assessment Exercise (RAE) confirmed that The University of Manchester is among the leading research universities in the UK and is well on the way to becoming one of the world's top universities by 2020.

 The RAE measures the quality of research conducted in universities and other higher education institutions in the UK against international standards of excellence and enables the higher education funding bodies to distribute public funds on the basis of quality.
 These funds allow us to continue to recruit the best research staff and students, carry on building strong links with industrial and research partners, and sustain investment in our facilities.